Environmental justice: LGBTQ+ Environmental Justice

+In environmental law

+Cost barriers

+One of the prominent barriers to minority participation in environmental justice is the initial costs of trying to change the system and prevent companies from dumping their toxic waste and other pollutants in areas with high numbers of minorities living in them.
+There are massive legal fees involved in fighting for environmental justice and trying to shed environmental racism.
+For example, in the United Kingdom, there is a rule that the claimant may have to cover the fees of their opponents, which further exacerbates any cost issues, especially with lower-income minority groups; also, the only way for environmental justice groups to hold companies accountable for their pollution and breaking any licensing issues over waste disposal would be to sue the government for not enforcing rules.
+This would lead to the forbidding legal fees that most could not afford.
+This can be seen by the fact that out of 210 judicial review cases between 2005 and 2009, 56% did not proceed due to costs.

 Relationships to other movements and philosophies

 Climate justice

 Climate change and climate justice have also been a component when discussing environmental justice and the greater impact it has on environmental justice communities.
 Air pollution and water pollution are two contributors of climate change that can have detrimental effects such as extreme temperatures, increase in precipitation, and a rise in sea level.
 Because of this, communities are more vulnerable to events including floods and droughts potentially resulting in food scarcity and an increased exposure to infectious, food-related, and water-related diseases.
+Currently, without sufficient treatment, more than 80% of all wastewater generated globally is released into the environment.
+High-income nations treat, on average, 70% of the wastewater they produce, according to UN Water.

 It has been projected that climate change will have the greatest impact on vulnerable populations.

 Climate justice has been influenced by environmental justice, especially grassroots climate justice.